country4livin/Project-3-Electric-Vehicles/README.md

 # Project 3 - Electric Vehicles and Charging Stations

+## Minnesota Map by County of Electric Vehicles (EV) and Charging Stations (Stations)
+### General Instructions
+1. Open up site.html for the interactive leaflet map showing the registered EVs and Stations.
+2. Hovering over each county provides the county name and number of registered EVs.
+3. A check box is available to see the stations layered on top of the Registered EVs by County.
+3. Clicking on any station provides the following information: station name and address, type and number of chargers.
+### Code Source
+- Jupyter code (MN_evreg2.ipynb) within MN_map folder
+- site.html (interactive leaflet map)
+- logic1.js (web development project setup serves as the backbone of the JavaScript codebase) within static/js folder
+### Dependencies, Data Input, and Data Clean Up
+#### MN EV Registrations
+- Accessed MN Public Utilities Commission website for EV registration data (https://mn.gov/puc/activities/economic-analysis/electric-vehicles/).
+- Saved download as "2023_EV_Registration_Data.xlsx" in Resources folder.
+#### MN County Mapping Information
+- Accessed public.opendatasoft.com to obtain geoJson file of MN county boundary information for base map: (https://public.opendatasoft.com/explore/dataset/georef-united-states-of-america-county/export/?flg=en-us&disjunctive.ste_code&disjunctive.ste_name&disjunctive.coty_code&disjunctive.coty_name&refine.ste_name=Minnesota).
+- Saved data as "georef-united-states-of-america-county.geojson" in Resources folder.
+- Registration counts were included in geojson as "density" to drive the color gradient and saved as "data.js" in the "static/js" folder.
+#### MN Charging Station Information
+- Charging Stations snapshot as of April 1, 2025 for all electric charging stations in Minnesota provided by the National Renewable Energy Laboratory (https://afdc.energy.gov/data_download).
+- Saved to "minnesota_stations.geojson" in "static/js" folder.

 ## United States Map by State of Electric Vehicles (EV) and Charging Stations (Stations)
 Open up the index.html for the interactive leaflet map showing the registered EVs and Stations.
 A check box is available to see the stations layered on top of the Registered EVs by State.